- Client: Lincoln MGT, a joint venture between Lincoln Property Company and MGT Investment Management

 Rapid mobilisation

-Since being on site, the team have faced numerous challenges in the ground, including a high water table and associated waterproofing issues, which they have worked successfully to resolve.
+The team faced numerous challenges in the ground, including a high water table and associated waterproofing issues, which they worked successfully to resolve.

-The site having been home in the past to a garage and a bus depot prior, as well as an NCP car park, our team have also had to contend with various unexpected obstructions.
-This occurred during piling with some existing hydrocarbons in the ground, along with, most recently, the discovery of live electrical services just below tarmac level.
+The site, having been home in the past to a garage and a bus depot prior as well as an NCP car park, meant we had to contend with various unexpected obstructions.
+This occurred during piling with some existing hydrocarbons in the ground, along with the discovery of live electrical services just below tarmac level.

 With the site’s location above a chalk stratum increasing the technical challenges around the piling, our team were able to call on the geotechnical expertise of our MDG team who conducted technical reviews and monitored the activities of our piling contractor on site.